Personal Injury – Preexisting Injuries and Conditions

 Route 55 South Accident-3 by akeg on flickr

-Basic Law on Preexisting Conditions
+Basic Law on Preexisting Injuries and Conditions

-A person with a medical condition that is exacerbated by another person’s negligence can hold the other person responsible for any aggravation caused by the accident.
+A person with a medical condition that is worsened by another person’s negligence can hold the other person responsible for any aggravation caused by the accident.
 The negligent party, or defendant in a law suit, can be held responsible for any aggravation of a prior injury or condition that is caused by the accident.

 In any law suit, the person who has been injured, the plaintiff, bears the burden of proof.
 They must prove that a defendant’s negligent conduct caused damages.
 So, the question for a court, or an insurance company in considering settlement, is: “Was the defendant’s negligence a cause of harm that would not have occurred without the accident?”